481st Tactical Fighter Squadron: Tactical fighter unit

-In the summer of 1957, Strategic Air Command transferred its fighter units, including the 27th Strategic Fighter Wing at Bergstrom Air Force Base, to Tactical Air Command (TAC), which renamed the wing the 27th Fighter-Bomber Wing.
-The wing was just beginning to convert from the Republic F-84F Thunderstreak to the McDonnell F-101 VooDoo.
-As part of this conversion, the wing added a fourth squadron, the 481st Fighter-Bomber Squadron, which was the second predecessor of the squadron.
+In the summer of 1957, Strategic Air Command (SAC) transferred its fighter units, including the 27th Strategic Fighter Wing at Bergstrom Air Force Base, to Tactical Air Command (TAC), which renamed the wing the 27th Fighter-Bomber Wing.
+The wing was just beginning to convert from the Republic F-84F Thunderstreak to the McDonnell F-101 Voodoo.
+During this conversion, the wing added a fourth squadron, the 481st Fighter-Bomber Squadron, which was the second predecessor of the squadron.
 Although activated on 15 September, the squadron did not begin to become operational until about 17 December 1957.

 On 12 December 1957, the new squadron's first commander and wing F-101 project officer, Major Adrian E. Drew, flew a Voodoo to set a world speed record of 1,207.6 mph and 1,212.8 mph in the opposite direction over a closed course in the Mojave Desert.
-Personnel and F-101 aircraft were received early in 1958 and by mid-year, the 481st was combat ready.
-In January 1959 the redesignated 481st Tactical Fighter Squadron become non-operational when the 27th Wing's F-101s sent its F-101s to the United Kingdom.
+The squadron received personnel and F-101 aircraft early in 1958 and by mid-year, the 481st was combat ready.
+In January 1959 the redesignated 481st Tactical Fighter Squadron and become non-operational when the 27th Wing sent its F-101s to the United Kingdom.

-After the F-101 aircraft were transferred, the 27th Wing and its squadrons moved on paper to Cannon Air Force Base, New Mexico, where it absorbed the personnel and equipment of the 312th Tactical Fighter Wing, which was simultaneously inactivated.
-In this move, the squadron absorbed the personnel and North American F-100 Super Sabres of the 477th Tactical Fighter Squadron.
+After the 27th Wing transferred its F-101 aircraft, the wing and its squadrons moved on paper to Cannon Air Force Base, New Mexico, in February 1959.
+At Cannon, the wing absorbed the personnel and equipment of the 312th Tactical Fighter Wing, which was simultaneously inactivated.
+In this move, the squadron received the personnel and North American F-100 Super Sabres of the 477th Tactical Fighter Squadron.

-Within five months of receiving their first F-100 aircraft, the 481st deployed to Hahn Air Base, Germany, to engage in daytime air defense operations.
-During this rotation, the Squadron set a TAC record for deploying and redeploying without an abort or incident.
-During a deployment in April, 1961, the 481st sent a flight of four F-100s non-stop from Nellis Air Force Base, Nevada, to RAF Lakenheath, England.
-The aircraft returned to England Air Force Base, Louisiana, in time for the entire Squadron to deploy to RAF Weathersfield, England, on 9 May 1961.
-On 12 June 1961, the Squadron moved to Incirlik Air Base, Turkey, to fulfill its first NATO commitment.
-At Incirlik, the Squadron assumed an alert posture and remained until October of that year.
-With its parent Wing and two sister Squadrons, the 481st deployed to MacDill Air Force Base, Florida, where it maintained a constant alert posture in response to the Cuban Missile Crisis from October to December 1962.

-Between 1963 and 1973, aircraft and personnel from the 481st deployed many times to various parts of the world, including Europe, Iran, Saudi Arabia, Taiwan, Thailand and Japan.
-Some of the known deployments and history are listed below.